 We believe that the exchange of old securities for new securities will not be a taxable exchange for U.S. federal and Mexican income tax purposes.
-You should consult your tax advisor about the tax consequences of this exchange offer as they apply to your individual circumstances.
+You should consult your tax advisor about the tax consequences of the exchange offers as they apply to your individual circumstances.